Food Festivals in Barcelona 2026

 Van Van Market

-The Van Van Market organises monthly events, all across the city, with the aim of bringing “slow food” specialties from around the world to the people of Barcelona.
-The concept is that of a “Mercat Gastronòmada,” or a “gastronomical nomad market,” and it has featured food from countries like Mexico, China, Thailand, Peru, and more.
+The Van Van Market organises monthly events, all across the city, intending to bring ‘slow food’ specialties from around the world to the people of Barcelona.
+The concept is a ‘Mercat Gastronòmada’, or a ‘gastronomical nomad market’, and it has featured food from countries such as Mexico, China, Thailand, Peru, and more.
 Visit their website to stay up to date on the upcoming events!

 The Eat Street Food Festival in Barcelona is dedicated to supporting local chefs.
 Since their start in 2014, they’ve organised over 65 events bringing together all types of food.
 They also offer farmers markets, workshops, lectures, films related to the world of gastronomy, Barcelona’s beers, natural wines, and more.
 There are typically themes to each of their events, and admission is free to all.